 Currently cancer research is not advanced enough to be able to say with certainty that a particular cancer was caused by exposure to a specific chemical.
-However, it is known that some chemicals, like Carbon Tetrachloride, are carcinogens according to the American

-National Library of Medicine's, 15th Report on Carcinogens.
-It's also known that during the 60s and 70s that many veterans were exposed to Carbon Tetrachloride.
-In this situation, these veterans cancers should be presumed to be service-related as per para 50 of the Veterans Well-being Regulations?
+However, it is known that many chemicals that veterans were exposed to during the 60s and 70s are carcinogens.
+Therefore these veterans cancers should be presumed to be service-related as per para 50 of the Veterans Well-being Regulations.

 As well, we know that some families have a history of prostate cancer going back generations.
 In this case their predisposition to prostate cancer is likely the primary factor.
-So, if a veteran, with no family history was exposed to Carbon Tetrachloride while in service and develops prostate cancer, it is possible that if it were not for their service, this veteran likely would not have cancer.
-In this case this veteran should be given the benefit of the doubt, as per para 50 of the Veterans Well-being Regulations?
+So, if a veteran, with no family history was exposed to Carbon Tetrachloride while in service and develops prostate cancer, it is highly likely, that if it were not for their service, this veteran likely would not have cancer.
+In this case, this veteran should be given the benefit of the doubt, as per para 50 of the Veterans Well-being Regulations.